Skip to content

 )

-The implementation enforces strict UTC normalization, validates schema integrity before processing, and implements a two-phase archival/deletion workflow.
-The retention_hold flag acts as a circuit breaker, ensuring that records under active recall or FDA inquiry are never prematurely purged.
-For cryptographic sanitization of decommissioned media, teams should align with NIST SP 800-88 Rev. 1 guidelines to guarantee that deleted KDEs cannot be reconstructed.
+The implementation enforces UTC normalization, revalidates schema integrity after mutation, and never crosses from Phase 1 to Phase 2 until a verified cold copy exists.
+The retention_hold flag is the circuit breaker that keeps records under active recall or FDA inquiry from being purged.
+For the cryptographic sanitization of decommissioned media that backs a purge, align the disposal procedure with NIST SP 800-88 Rev. 1 so that deleted KDEs cannot be reconstructed from residual storage.

 Operationalizing for Audit Readiness